AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/CreateStackInstances.md

  The maximum number of accounts in which to perform this operation at one time.

- You cannot specify both of the MaxConcurrentCount or MaxConcurrentPercentage parameters.
+ You cannot specify both of the MaxConcurrentCount and MaxConcurrentPercentage parameters.

  Valid values: 1 to 20.